-- Justice-involved individuals who have reintegrated into society. - Individuals who have successfully navigated treatment, recovery, and reintegration into society. - Veterans who understand the challenges faced in reintegrating into society, accessing benefits, and obtaining healthcare and social services. - Social workers or individuals with disabilities who understand the physical, social, and technological challenges faced by those with disabilities. - Educators who understand the social, cultural, and economic challenges faced by the students and families they serve. - Kūpuna and rural residents who understand the challenges of living in isolation with a lack of ready access to services and resources. - Individuals with disabilities and those who understand the unique needs and challenges of individuals with disabilities, e.g. a digital navigator who is deaf to serve those who are deaf and hearing-impaired. - Telehealth navigators equipped with skills to assist patients who utilize the Telehealth Access Points (e.g., libraries) and Mobile Clinics to conduct telehealth sessions with their provider. - Fund digital navigators in public libraries to support digital literacy skills in communities. - Assess the effectiveness of the Hawai'i Library Digital Navigators pilot and build upon its results. - Enlist and train students to support the IT needs of library patrons. - Structure digital navigator program to focus on populations that are most in need. - Provide background check services to facilitate the employment of digital navigators who provide in-home services to ensure the safety of household members. - Provide funding to digital navigators to enable transportation to the individuals in need, recognizing that transportation is a barrier for many individuals in covered populations. - Develop opportunities, whether through partnership or program features including bonding, to incorporate home-based services to support those who are home-bound. - Provide training programs and courses for digital navigators to align them with the needs of the covered populations they serve. - Train digital navigators in the use of the NorthStar digital literacy curriculum, which helps to both assess and track digital skills while also providing digital learning applications. - Identify training programs to establish certification for programs like the Affordable Connectivity Program, upskilling with Adobe Skill Finder, and basic cybersecurity.
+- Develop the state Digital Navigator program building upon existing pilot programs, community networks and form new partnerships to foster community participation, including: - Bilingual or multilingual digital navigators to support the migrant, minority, and LEP communities so the assistance can be provided in the language of and with the sensitivity of the culture to be served. - Justice-involved individuals who have reintegrated into society. - Individuals who have successfully navigated treatment, recovery, and reintegration into society. - Veterans who understand the challenges faced in reintegrating into society, accessing benefits, and obtaining healthcare and social services. - Social workers or individuals with disabilities who understand the physical, social, and technological challenges faced by those with disabilities. - Educators who understand the social, cultural, and economic challenges faced by the students and families they serve. - Kūpuna and rural residents who understand the challenges of living in isolation with a lack of ready access to services and resources. - Individuals with disabilities and those who understand the unique needs and challenges of individuals with disabilities, e.g. a digital navigator who is deaf to serve those who are deaf and hearing-impaired. - Telehealth navigators equipped with skills to assist patients who utilize the Telehealth Access Points (e.g., libraries) and Mobile Clinics to conduct telehealth sessions with their provider. - Fund digital navigators in public libraries to support digital literacy skills in communities. - Assess the effectiveness of the Hawai'i Library Digital Navigators pilot and build upon its results. - Enlist and train students to support the IT needs of library patrons. - Structure digital navigator program to focus on populations that are most in need. - Provide background check services to facilitate the employment of digital navigators who provide in-home services to ensure the safety of household members.

-- Enable digital navigators to include family members and caregivers when providing guidance for aging individuals and individuals with disabilities. - Involve diverse stakeholders, including marginalized communities, in decision-making processes to ensure that their needs and perspectives are considered. - Collaborate with individuals across the state from state and county agencies, business, academia, and the community at large to support the digital navigators program. - Invite and encourage regular participation in the Hawai'i Broadband Hui including information on how to attend. - Regularly solicit feedback from community members to assess the effectiveness of digital equity programs and make necessary improvements. - Regularly disseminate information to all digital navigators regarding programs, opportunities, and resources that may benefit the populations and communities they serve. - Program Funding - Explore funding opportunities (including in-kind support) from public agencies, community organizations, non-profits, foundations, private sector to serve covered populations, including but not limited to: - Reentry programs - Public housing and affordable housing projects - Transitional housing and treatment programs - Veteran service programs - Programs that serve individuals with disabilities - Programs for at-risk youth - Schools - Programs that serve rural communities - Secure support of Hawai'i-based federal program officers representing federal departments for grant applications. - Secure support of Congressional delegation for application. - Secure matching funds as needed or advised from local State, County, or other sources.
+- Provide funding to digital navigators to enable transportation to the individuals in need, recognizing that transportation is a barrier for many individuals in covered populations. - Develop opportunities, whether through partnership or program features including bonding, to incorporate home-based services to support those who are home-bound. - Provide training programs and courses for digital navigators to align them with the needs of the covered populations they serve. - Train digital navigators in the use of the NorthStar digital literacy curriculum, which helps to both assess and track digital skills while also providing digital learning applications. - Identify training programs to establish certification for programs like the Affordable Connectivity Program, upskilling with Adobe Skill Finder, and basic cybersecurity. - Enable digital navigators to include family members and caregivers when providing guidance for aging individuals and individuals with disabilities. - Involve diverse stakeholders, including marginalized communities, in decision-making processes to ensure that their needs and perspectives are considered.. - Invite and encourage regular participation in the Hawai'i Broadband Hui including information on how to attend. - Regularly solicit feedback from community members to assess the effectiveness of digital equity programs and make necessary improvements. - Regularly disseminate information to all digital navigators regarding programs, opportunities, and resources that may benefit the populations and communities they serve.

+Program Funding

+- Explore funding opportunities (including in-kind support) from public agencies, community organizations, non-profits, foundations, private sector to serve covered populations, including but not limited to: - Reentry programs - Public housing and affordable housing projects - Transitional housing and treatment programs - Veteran service programs - Programs that serve individuals with disabilities - Programs for at-risk youth - Schools - Programs that serve rural communities - Secure support of Hawai'i-based federal program officers representing federal

+- departments for grant applications. - Secure support of Congressional delegation for application. - Secure matching funds as needed or advised from local State, County, or other sources.